The four categories of French cheeses

 Fromages de chèvre are goat cheeses.

-Fromages fondus or processed cheeses are produced from the blending of various types of cheese (soft cheese, hard cheese, cottage cheese etc…)
+Fromages fondus or processed cheeses are produced from the blending of various types of cheese (soft, hard, cottage cheese etc…)

 Finally, each family consists of a wide selection.